openvinotoolkit/openvino_tokenizers/README.md

 ### C++ Build

-To build OpenVINO Tokenizers binaries locally, use this commands:
+To build OpenVINO Tokenizers binaries locally, use this command:

 ```bash
 source path/to/installed/openvino/setupvars.sh